 5.3.3.
 Reinstatement of Previously Suspended Program or Administrative Unit.
-If circumstances change and an institution plans to restart a suspended program or an administrative unit, the institution shall notify the Board of Regents using the notification template.
+If circumstances change and an institution plans to restart a suspended program or an administrative unit, the institution shall notify the Board of Higher Education using the notification template.
 Notice should include a statement verifying the program name, administrative unit structure and/or the curricular content that are identical to the original program.
 If either the name or curricular content of the program have changed, the institution will submit the program as a new program and discontinue the suspended program.

 R401-6.
 Peer Review for New Proposed Programs.

 6.1.
 The following Programs Require Peer Review before being approved by either the Board of Trustees or the Board of Higher Education: